tmolokomme/vendingmachineapp/README.md

-# Spring boot + React and Redux example
+# A SPA Vending machine using Spring boot + React JS

 ### Install